GovTechSG/purple-a11y-desktop/README.md

 Enter a custom width in pixels.
 Minimum width is 320px and maximum width is 1080px.

 ## Accessibility Scan Results
-For details on which accessibility scan results trigger "Must Fix" / "Good to Fix" findings, you may refer to [Scan Issue Details](https://github.com/GovTechSG/purple-hats/blob/master/DETAILS.md).
+For details on which accessibility scan results trigger "Must Fix" / "Good to Fix" findings, you may refer to [Scan Issue Details](https://github.com/GovTechSG/purple-a11y/blob/master/DETAILS.md).

 ## Additional Information on Data

-Purple HATS Desktop uses third-party open-source tools that may be downloaded over the Internet during the installation process of Purple HATS.
+Purple A11y Desktop uses third-party open-source tools that may be downloaded over the Internet during the installation process of Purple A11y.
 Users should be aware of the libraries used by examining `package.json`.

-Purple HATS Desktop may send information to the website or URL where the user chooses to initiate a Purple HATS scan.
+Purple A11y Desktop may send information to the website or URL where the user chooses to initiate a Purple A11y scan.
 Limited user information such as e-mail address, name, and basic analytics is collected for the purpose of knowing our usage patterns better.